nparcollet/cookie/documentation/PACKAGES.md

     P_NPROCS: the number of CPU available for build operations
     P_TOOLCHAIN: the toolchain to use to build the package
     P_ARCH: the architecture to build for

 ## Identification

-At the top of each package, a set of attribute must be defined and help with the identification of the package.
-These are listed below:
+In addition to the Makefile rules, each package is required to define a set of information that aim at identifying the package properly.
+They are listed below:

     P_NAME: the name of the package
     P_VERSION: the version of the package